siddharth9805/siddharth9805/README.md

 # Hi there, I'm Siddharth 👋

-## I'm a  Full Stack Data Science Developer!!
+## I'm a  Full Stack Developer!!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to work with multiple industries to learn business knowledge and provide solution
-- 🥅 2023 Goals: Learn more about python web frameworks and data science models to develop solution for business problems
+- 🥅 2023 Goals: Learn more about web frameworks and develop solution for business problems
 - ⚡ Fun fact: I like to play compititve games and stream online

 ### Connect with me: